magma/magma/docs/readmes/architecture/agw_overview.md

 1. **Sctpd** - High availability SCTP interface to radio front end.
 Sctpd forms the endpoint of the S1-C connection.

-2. **Mme** - Implements S1AP, NAS and MME subcomponents for LTE control plane Also implements SGW and PGW control plane.
+2. **MME** - Implements S1AP, NAS and MME subcomponents for LTE control plane Also implements SGW and PGW control plane.
 If the mme is restarted, S1 connection will be restarted and users service will be affected.
 Mobilityd, pipelined, and sessiond are restarted in this process as well.

 3. **Enodebd** - Enodebd supports management of eNodeB devices that use TR-069 as a management interface.
 This is used for both provisioning the eNodeB and collecting the performance metrics.
 It also acts as a statistics reporter for externally managed eNodeBs.
 It supports following data models:
 * Device Data model : TR-181 and TR-098